 The history of the Burning Man festival, its creation story, is a beautiful tale evolved organically from humble origins.
 One of the largest festivals on the planet started from a single gathering of San Francisco folks, loosely organized around what they called The Cacophony Society—performance artists, pranksters, musicians.
 Somebody had broken up with a girlfriend and needed to find a path forward.
 He and his friends built a wooden man figure out of 2x4s out on Baker Beach.
 They gathered things they wanted to move on from...put them with the wooden figure and burned it.
 Today the Man structure and the Temple are world class engineering and architectural marvels.
 Radical self reliance and self expression are the central tenants.
 And also freedom, unapologetic utopian idealism, and a strong DIY ethic.

-We made our turn off the eastbound interstate at Fernley and headed north, past Pyramid Lake, continuing our discussion of overly weighty matters, killing time, watching the increasingly prehistoric land forms roll by in the windows.
+We turned off interstate at Fernley and headed north, past Pyramid Lake, continuing our discussion of overly weighty matters, killing time, watching the increasingly prehistoric land forms roll by in the windows.
 Bob and I continued our talk about the whole sequence that lead to our current state of human social dependency: explorers, then settlers, then tourists like us.
 Were we tourists or pilgrims?
 We turned back to the story of the west-bound pilgrims lost in the wilderness.
 Bob, known for his quiet prescient insights, said that today getting lost is when the batteries die.
 Wise.
 I flashed on memories of my mom who was always getting lost, owing to her poor sense of direction, and our embarrassment as kids at being in the helpless position of driving aimlessly and pathetically, approaching strangers for directions.
 Such was the path of our presumptuous chit chat as we motored further out.

 We got to Gerlock, the town at the southern end of the Black Rock desert, and poked into the general store to ask about conditions.
 We didn’t get more than a disinterested ‘it should be OK.’
 We stopped in at a non-profit dedicated to preserving the Black Rock.
 We chatted with an earnest guy behind the counter and thumbed through their brochures and literature.